karavan88/unf_db_test/README.md

     -   **Important**: You must manually update the `user_profile.R` script with your username for the directory paths to be correctly configured.
 2.  **Execution**:
     -   Once the user profile is set up, you can proceed to execute the scripts in `02_codes/`.
 Ensure that the required input data is available in the `01_input_data/` directory.
+3.  **Running the Quarto File**:
+    -   The `.qmd` file in the main directory is used to generate the final report in PDF format.
+To execute this file, ensure that [Quarto](https://quarto.org/) is installed.
+In the latest versions of RStudio, Quarto is installed by default.
+    -   To generate the report, open the `.qmd` file in RStudio and render it by clicking the "Render" button or by running the following command in the R console: `r     quarto::quarto_render("filename.qmd")`
+    -   This will produce a PDF document that includes all the analyses and results.

 ## License